Brethren, in addition to having a rich devotional life, we need to live a life of prayer if we are to experience revival.

 5T 633.3; 20MR 343.4; 15MR 88.2

-This is all in addition to having formal prayers at your evening, morning, and preferably noon worship times, where you kneel and pray with uplifted hands and eyes, entering the Most Holy Place by faith to meet with the King of Kings, with all solemn reverence.
+This is all in addition to having formal prayers at your evening, morning, and midday worship times, if not also at the third and ninth hours, where you kneel and pray with uplifted hands and eyes, entering the Most Holy Place by faith to meet with the King of Kings, with all solemn reverence.
 During the day, it is instead like sending telegrams via the angels, thus not requiring you to pray in the same formal manner.
 Your prayers might often be very short sentences that you dart off, or even a few words you speak to your own soul in the spirit of prayer as the psalmist did.

 You can pray to both God and His Son.
 We once read a prayer at the end of one of Sister White’s sermons and we noticed that she went back and forth between addressing the Father and the Son.